muhammadfarazosol/git-test-project/README.md

 Practice project for git and github
 Testing pull command ( changes are made for that only )

+Changes made to push branch from github